kulmam92/sample-bedrock-video-understanding/README.md

 ![shot-flow](./assets/shot-based-flow.png)

 ### Video Embedding
 Multimodal embedding is an emerging approach to video understanding, particularly popular for video search.
-In this tool, we offer two workflows that leverage different video embedding models available on Amazon Bedrock: Nova Multimodal Embedding and TwelveLabs Marengo 2.7.
-You can upload your videos to these pipelines and perform searches using both text and image inputs.
+In this tool, we offer two workflows that leverage different video embedding models available on Amazon Bedrock: Nova Multimodal Embedding and TwelveLabs Marengo 2.7 and 3.0.
+You can upload your videos to these pipelines and perform embedding-based searches using both text and image inputs, enabling efficient semantic video retrieval.

 ![embedding](./assets/mme-diagram.png)